percona/pmm/WRITERS-NOTES.md

 This plugin can have problems when Jinja-like constructs are used in code.
 This happens when refering to Docker variables.
 Work arounds are explained here: https://github.com/fralau/mkdocs_macros_plugin/blob/master/webdoc/docs/advanced.md#solutions

 In some places we have used variables themselves to solve the problem.
 In others, `{% raw %}/{% endraw %}` surrounds the conflicting text.

+## Language

+We have attempted to eschew traditional terminology used in software manuals.
+Some examples:

+- "Setting up" instead of "installation and configuration"
+- "Before you start" instead of "Prerequisites"

+There are no "introduction" or "overview" sections.
+These texts are just there under the title.

+Section titles are deliberately short.
+For example, in Setting up/Server/Docker, the 'Run' section shows how to run the docker image for PMM Server.
+The docs are for 'PMM', the section is 'Server' and subsection 'Docker'.
+That's what we're running.